-At KBSI, our customer-centered approach ensures that we not only understand the challenges faced by our clients, but that, as partners, we work together to design and implement the right solutions to their needs and that we develop, together, the capabilities for continually advancing their enterprise in the future.
+At KBSI, our customer-centered approach ensures that we not only understand the challenges faced by our clients but that, as partners, we work together to design and implement the right solutions to their needs and that together we develop the capabilities for continually advancing their enterprise in the future.

 SBIR contract with Johnson Space Center

 Knowledge Based Systems, Inc.’s corporate and business offices, research and development center, and marketing and sales operations are located in College Station, Texas.
-Other locations include 1) an Oklahoma City, Oklahoma office that supports consulting, training, and software tools primarily to support the Tinker Air Force Base Air Logistics Center and local manufacturing industries; 2) an office in Dayton, OH that supports ongoing efforts at Wright-Patterson Air Force Base, the Air Force Research Laboratory, and the National Air and Space Intelligence Center.
+Other locations include an Oklahoma City, Oklahoma office that supports consulting, training, and software tools primarily to support the Tinker Air Force Base Air Logistics Center and local manufacturing industries and an office in Dayton, OH that supports ongoing efforts at Wright-Patterson Air Force Base, the Air Force Research Laboratory, and the National Air and Space Intelligence Center.

 KBSI maintains a state-of-the-art general purpose computing facility, including networked workstations, internet services, and data warehouses.
 All of the resources in the general-purpose network are linked via ethernet.
 KBSI’s technical and business operations are integrated through state-of-the-art local area networks (LANs) and an Internet-based wide area network connected by secure virtual private networks (VPNs).
 In addition to using the LAN for general communication, KBSI uses the network as a hardware and software resource for researching the theories and applications of information integrated systems environments.
 KBSI’s internet connections also enable international electronic communication and coordination of corporate activities.